godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 If ``held_object`` is not equal to ``null``, then the VR controller is holding something.
-We then check to see if the object that is being held, ``held_object``, extends a class called ``VR_Interactable_Rigidbody``. we have not made ``VR_Interactable_Rigidbody`` yet, but ``VR_Interactable_Rigidbody`` will be a custom class we will use on all of the special/custom :ref:`RigidBody <class_RigidBody>`-based nodes in the project.
+We then check to see if the object that is being held, ``held_object``, extends a class called ``VR_Interactable_Rigidbody``. we have not made ``VR_Interactable_Rigidbody`` yet, but ``VR_Interactable_Rigidbody`` will be a custom class we will use on all of the special/custom :ref:`RigidBody <api:class_RigidBody>`-based nodes in the project.

 .. tip:: Don't worry, we will cover ``VR_Interactable_Rigidbody`` after this section!